The Great Potato Shortage of 2024Â

 Potatoes provided much-needed sustenance to the rapidly growing population of Ireland, but only up until the mid-19th century when a type of disease known as late blight swept through the entirety of potato crops.
 This led to mass starvation, emigration, and death in the historical event known as the Irish Potato Famine.

-Massive potato shortages have also crept up throughout the Scottish Highlands, Russia, Bengal, Ethiopia, Zimbabwe, and of course, the United States.
-The causes vary depending on the state, province, or country, but some include:
+Massive potato shortages or potato declines have also crept up throughout the Scottish Highlands, Russia, Bengal, Ethiopia, Zimbabwe, and of course, the United States.
+The causes vary depending on the state, province, or country, but some include:Â

 - Crop failures